-This season, the Candlelight São Paulo concerts illuminate the MASP Auditorium with thousands of candles, creating an unforgettable atmosphere to celebrate everything from the great masters of classical music to pop and rock icons and much more.
+This season, the Candlelight São Paulo concerts transform the MASP Auditorium into an intimate and engaging setting, lit by thousands of candles.
+A unique sensory experience that celebrates everything from the great masters of classical music to tributes to icons of pop, rock, and contemporary music.

 What to do at the MASP Auditorium

-The MASP Auditorium hosts a variety of events, including classical music concerts, plays, dance festivals and musical performances such as the enchanting Candlelight concerts.
+The MASP Auditorium’s event calendar features a variety of events, including classical music concerts, plays, dance festivals, and musical performances such as the enchanting Candlelight concerts.

-In addition, the auditorium hosts events such as the Paulista Dance Week, which brings together renowned companies for free performances, and concerts by the Orquestra Moderna, which promotes the inclusion of deaf young people in music.
+The space also hosts important events such as the São Paulo Dance Week, which brings together renowned companies in free performances, and concerts by the Modern Orchestra, a project that promotes the inclusion of deaf young people in the musical universe.

-Easily accessible by public transport, close to the Trianon-MASP station — the Green line of the Metro, there are also numerous private parking lots in the vicinity and Blue Zone parking spaces in the surrounding streets.
+Easily accessible by public transportation, close to the Trianon-MASP station on the Green Line of the subway, there are also numerous private parking lots in the vicinity and Blue Zone parking spaces on the surrounding streets.

 When to visit?

-The MASP Auditorium is usually accessed during events and presentations.
+The MASP Auditorium is usually accessible during events and presentations.

-Admission to the museum is free every Tuesday, and also on Fridays from 6pm to 9pm.
-But be careful not to miss out, MASP is closed on Mondays.
+Admission to the museum is free every Tuesday, and also on Fridays from 6:00 p.m. to 9:00 p.m.
+But be careful not to miss your trip, as MASP is closed on Mondays.

 Accessibility and Inclusion?